 “Breastfeeding is a gift that lasts a lifetime.”— Unknown

 I am a mother, social worker, therapist and lactation counselor.
 I never envisioned that lactation would become such a major aspect of my life following the birth of my daughter in 2017.
 The books I read throughout pregnancy made breastfeeding look relatively easy.
 By no means did it look comfortable; but it certainly looked relatively easy.
 Latch the baby on after birth and life goes on.
-Simple… Simple was not my story – I will spare the details for now.
+Simple… Simple was not my story but for now I will spare the details.
 Let’s just say that I focused on one hour at a time in addition to living my life in three-hour increments.
 We were the little engine that struggled for a variety of reasons.Read More »